 The Audit Trail tab displays execution details about the activities in the BPEL process.

-- Scroll through the audit trail to check for errors and expand the payload links to view their contents at a given point in the flow.
-This audit trail shows a fault in a BPEL process activity. - 9.
-Click the Flow tab.
+8. Scroll through the audit trail to check for errors and expand the payload links to view their contents at a given point in the flow.
+This audit trail shows a fault in a BPEL process activity.